 Taxpayers who operate a business from their home are entitled to deduct the portion of their home that is dedicated to operating the business.
 The IRS believes that many taxpayers use this deduction as a means of writing off personal expenses, so they carefully scrutinize tax returns that claim the home office deduction.

-Claiming this deduction greatly increases the chances that your tax return will be audited.
+Claiming this deduction greatly increases the chances that your tax filing will be audited.
 You should consult a tax expert to determine if you’re entitled to claim this deduction.
 If the tax savings are minimal, you may opt not to claim the deduction simply to avoid the scrutiny.
-For details, see IRS Publication 587.
+For more details, see IRS Publication 587.

 There’s no way to completely audit-proof your return, and if you do get an audit notice from the IRS, don’t take it personally.
 It doesn’t mean the IRS believes your return is fraudulent.
+It could simply mean they’re running a spot check on a random return, or they want to verify something small.
+You might have accidentally made some math errors, and once the mistake is corrected, you’ll be on your way quickly and painlessly.

-When you get a notice, pick up a copy of IRS Publication 1 “Your Rights as a Taxpayer.”
-Be courteous and helpful without volunteering more information than what is requested.
+If you get an IRS notice, pick up a copy of IRS Publication 1, “Your Rights as a Taxpayer” and read it so you know exactly what you’re entitled to as a taxpayer.
+During the audit, be courteous and helpful without volunteering more information than what is requested.
 Plan ahead so that you’re organized and can answer questions promptly.
-Ask for a postponement if you need more time to prepare.

-If you’re a self-employed taxpayer or have unusual circumstances that place your return outside of the statistical norm, let a professional prepare the return.
+If you’re a self-employed taxpayer or have unusual circumstances that place your return outside of the statistical norm, let a professional tax preparer handle your return.
 Self-prepared returns are themselves more likely to be audited.
-The IRS believes that a non-professional has limited knowledge of the 4,000 pages of tax code.
+And if you’re like many self-employed individuals, you probably have more complex tax returns than most, meaning the margin for error is wider, even if you use a tax software.

+The IRS believes that a non-professional has limited knowledge of the 4,000 pages of tax code (and to be fair, they’re probably right).
 Tax law is complex.
 The fee charged by an enrolled agent or CPA can be justified by the peace of mind they bring if you get the dreaded audit notice.
+A qualified tax preparer will not only help you avoid an audit to begin with, but they’ll also help you present your tax records and defend your case if you do get audited.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Tax Information and Resources